 Obon refers to the period when, according to Buddhist teachings, the dead return to the world of the living.
 During this time, people are supposed to honor the deceased by visiting their ancestral homes, cleaning their loved ones’ graves, and making offerings to them.
-Summer happens to be obon season – the Gregorian calendar pins down July 13-15 as the dates, but Obon according to the lunar calendar usually falls in August.
+Summer happens to be Obon season which this year falls on the August 13th to 15th.

 What to Wear at Japanese Summer Festivals